 About Common Circles

-Common Circles is a 501(c)3 non-profit organization dedicated to making a difference in our world by providing a ground-breaking interactive and immersive experience that seeks to improve intergroup relations, increase empathy and respect, reduce bias, and encourage action in our communities.
+Common Circles is a 501(c)3 non-profit organization dedicated to making a difference in our world by providing ground-breaking interactive and immersive experiences that seek to improve intergroup relations, increase empathy and respect, reduce bias, and encourage action in our communities.
 Our team includes highly regarded experts in the field who work against bias and intolerance.

 Former attorney &